-- Students can enter the building at 7:20 a.m. - Buses will drop students off at the lower-level Kelton Avenue entrance to the Middle & High Schools. - For students who ride to school with a guardian or family member, students may be dropped off in one of two locations: the McNeilly Avenue entrance to Keystone Oaks Middle School or behind Keystone Oaks High School, near the tennis courts. - Students who drive to school should park in the student parking lot and enter the building through the gymnasium. - Please note, students being dropped off via car will no longer be allowed to make a right at the stop sign below the high school tennis courts prior to 7:45 a.m.
+- Students can enter the building at 7:20 a.m. - Buses will drop students off at the lower-level Kelton Avenue entrance to the Middle & High Schools. - For students who ride to school with a parent, guardian, or family member, students may be dropped off in one of two locations: the McNeilly Avenue entrance to Keystone Oaks Middle School or at the stop sign across from the track. - Students who drive to school are to park in the student parking lot and enter the building through the gymnasium.
+Student parking on campus will not be permitted at any other locations. - Cars will not be permitted to drop off students at the lower-level Kelton Avenue entrances to the Middle & High School.